 What is a good speed to lead time?

 Under 5 minutes is good.
 Under 1 minute is best.
 Research from MIT and InsideSales.com shows that contacting a lead within the first 5 minutes makes you 21 times more likely to qualify that lead compared to waiting 30 minutes.
-The gold standard is under 60 seconds — which is achievable with AI callback automation systems like ATSILIEPSIU.LT that call leads back within 30 seconds of form submission.
+The first step for most small businesses is to never miss the inbound call: ATSILIEPSIU.LT answers every call 24/7 in Lithuanian, captures the caller's name and reason, and emails you a summary so you can call back within minutes instead of hours.
+Fully automated outbound callback to web-form leads is a separate, advanced capability available through ainora.lt.

 How does speed to lead affect conversion rates?